Please enable JavaScript to view this site.

 The special multi-integration mode of the UI-325x cannot be used under IDS peak.

-The UI-359xLE Rev. 2 model should not be operated in full resolution with maximum pixel clock, as USB transmission errors may occur due to bandwidth limitations.
+The UI-359xLE Rev. 2 model should not be operated in full resolution with maximum pixel clock as USB transmission errors may occur due to bandwidth limitation.

 Pulse width modulation (PWM) is not supported by the following models: UI-359xLE Rev. 1 and the models of the uEye LE USB 3.1 Gen 1 camera family (UI-304xLE, UI-313xLE, UI-327xLE, UI-359xLE Rev. 2, UI-386xLE, UI-388xLE).